HRG-Lab/Aero_Maze_Ouija/Documentation/DroneDocumentation.md

 ## Producing 3D Printed Housing ##

 * Using Autodesk Fusion 360
+* These can be found under the filepath Aero_Maze_Ouija->3D Printed Parts
-	* The housing for the sensors consisted of a 3D printed box and lid seen below: Dimensions 8.5cm by 7.5cm by 7.4cm
+	* The housing for the sensors consisted of a 3D printed box and lid seen below: Dimensions 8.5cm by 7.5cm by 7.4cm.
 	![image037](https://user-images.githubusercontent.com/29260264/30825345-3d657d48-a1f8-11e7-92df-32eeb1e280d9.png)
         ![image042](https://user-images.githubusercontent.com/29260264/30825557-03e7090a-a1f9-11e7-96ae-c3a3d9a35553.gif)
 	* Brackets were made for the maze to be mounted on as seen below: &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp;